Spectrum (Queer-Straight Student Alliance)

 LGBTQIA Alumni Network

 The LGBTQIA Alumni Network is an officially chartered affinity chapter of the Office of Alumni Engagement.
 Their mission is to represent the interests of Elon’s LGBTQIA alumni, undergraduate and graduate students, faculty, staff and families.
 They strive to improve the campus climate for members of the Elon community by advocating on behalf of LGBTQIA issues and partnering with others to promote an inclusive and respectful community.
-They also work to be investors in the university’s future by giving of our time and talents and by making annual gifts to support the Elon Commitment.
+They also work to be investors in the university’s future by giving of our time and talents and by making annual gifts to support the Boldly Elon Strategic Plan.
 For more information visit the LGBTQIA Alumni Network website.
 Also, find them on Facebook.

 Alamance Pride is a nonprofit organization serving the LGBTQ (lesbian, gay, bisexual, transgender/sexual, and queer) communities of Alamance County by organizing and presenting an annual Pride festival.
 The purpose through this event is to celebrate the LGBTQ community,promote inclusion and diversity, provide opportunities for community outreach, and to educate ourselves, allies, and the Alamance County community about the importance of equality.
 For more information visit alamancepride.org.
 Also, find them on Facebook.